-Rating Comments 1.
-Objectives: The professor made a clear statement of the objectives of the session at the beginning of class or at another appropriate time.
-Select Rating: 2.
-Preparation: The professor was well- prepared for class with necessary materials.
+Rating Comments Objectives: The professor made a clear statement of the objectives of the session at the beginning of class or at another appropriate time.
+Select Rating: Preparation: The professor was wellprepared for class with necessary materials.
 Select Rating: 3.
 Organization: The professor presented the material in an organized manner.
-Select Rating: 4.
-Clarity: The professor presented instructional material clearly.
-Select Rating: 5.
-Expertise: the professor displayed expertise in the subject.
-Select Rating: 6.
-Class Level: The professor presented material at a level appropriate to the course.
-Select Rating: 7.
+Select Rating: Clarity: The professor presented instructional material clearly.
+Select Rating: Expertise: the professor displayed expertise in the subject.
+Select Rating: Class Level: The professor presented material at a level appropriate to the course.
+Select Rating:

 Learning Styles: When appropriate, the professor combined methods of instruction (visual, auditory, etc.) to accommodate various student learning styles.
+Select Rating: 48 Respect: The professor treated all students respectfully.
+Select Rating: Controversial Material: When presenting controversial material, the professor did so in a balanced manner, acknowledging contrary views.
+Select Rating: 10.
+Comprehension: The professor periodically checked student understanding an modified teaching strategies as necessary.
+Select Rating: 11.
+Responsiveness: The professor was attentive to student questions and comments and provided clear explanations and examples.
+Select Rating: 12.
+Classroom Management: The professor demonstrated effective classroom management skills.
 Select Rating:

-O D Color Batter

-8. Respect: The professor treated all Select Rating:

-students respectfully.

-9. Controversial Material: When Select Rating:

-presenting controversial material, the

-professor did so in a balanced manner,

-acknowledging contrary views.

-10. Comprehension: The professor Select Rating:

-periodically checked student

-understanding an modified teaching

-strategies as necessary.

-11. Responsiveness: The professor was Select Rating:

-attentive to student questions and

-comments and provided clear

-explanations and examples.

-12. Classroom Management: The professor Select Rating:

-demonstrated effective classroom

-management skills.

-DISTANCE LEARNING ACADEMIC INTEGRITY POLICY
+DISTANCE LEARNING PROCTORING